4umfreak/transom-graceful-example/README.md

-# transom-scaffold-example
+# transom-graceful-example
-Simple example that shows how to serve static content from a TransomJS server
+Simple example that shows how to scale up and down a TransomJS server